 I originally started using it as a way to manage the in-between of shampoo versus no-shampoo, but found that it did such a great job that it became my new hair washing routine!

-2) Expecting your hair to not be greasy.
+2. Expecting your no ‘poo hair not to be greasy

 The ingredients in shampoo are designed to “clean” your hair by stripping it of the oils your scalp naturally excretes.

-When you don’t wash your hair, your hair WILL be greasy.
+- When you no poo, your hair WILL be greasy.
 It’s just the natural cycle!

-When you are not washing your hair with shampoo, your focus should be on your scalp, not your hair.
+When you are doing the no poo method, your focus should be on your scalp, not your hair.

 A healthy scalp will naturally lead to healthy hair, but it doesn’t work the other way around.
 Focus on scrubbing and cleaning the scalp to distribute the naturally occurring oils and your naturally beautiful hair will follow!